kem424/ETL-Project-COVID19/README.md

 1) We needed to pip install yfinance.
 2) We created a dictionary to hold the ticker and country code for major world indices.
-2) Using a For loop , and the yfinance module, data was received for each of the ticker passed from the previously cretaed dictionary.
+3) Using a For loop , and the yfinance module, data frame was created for each of the ticker.

 ![Ticker_source.PNG](Images/Ticker_source.PNG)

 #### Data Transformation:
 1) Data Frame returned from yfinance module did not have the Index Ticker, name and County.
-Using a dictionary converted dataframe and  a for loop to iterate through the dataframe , new columns were added to the main Data Frames.
+Using a dictionary and a for loop to iterate through it , new columns were added to the main Data Frames.
 2) Reset Index on the Data Frame, that previously had Date as the index.

 ![Ticker_transformation.PNG](Images/Ticker_transformation.PNG)